onehashai/onehash-connect/help/delete-a-message.md

 In some cases, such as when a message accidentally shares secret information, or contains spam or abuse, it makes sense to delete a message completely.
-Deleted messages will immediately disappear from the UI in all official Zulip clients.
+Deleted messages will immediately disappear from the UI in all official OneHash Connect clients.

 Any uploaded files referenced only by deleted messages will be immediately inaccessible.
 Note that an uploaded file shared in multiple messages will be